 The Enfield Swim Squad was formed in December 2011 as a result of the amalgamation of swimmers from the squads of Edmonton Phoenix SC and Griffins SC.
 Both clubs have a long tradition and history as well as years of experience in the world of swimming and have come together to form a stronger, more powerful new club, the Enfield Swim Squad.
 The history of both clubs is retained in the two training houses on different sides of the Borough of Enfield.

-Since the inception of private coaching scheme Swim Enfield CIC at the start of 2019, Enfield Swim Squad has been focussing solely on competition, drawing its athletes from partner organisation Swim Enfield, under the guidance of Head of Programme Callum Maher-Doyle.
+Since the inception of private coaching scheme Swim Enfield CIC at the start of 2019, Enfield Swim Squad has been focussing solely on competition, drawing its athletes from partner organisation Swim Enfield.
+Both organisations have been operating under the guidance of Director of Performance Gerry Gillespie since February 2020.

 "In 1949 I had the idea of starting a swimming club and I formed Edmonton Swimming Club which became very successful over the years.
 I built up the swimming club, turning it into a social organisation as well.
 We were able to use the facilities of Croyland School which had been closed as a school but which the council kept in good shape, and I persuaded them to let me use it as a club room for the swimming club.
 It was a complete, broad, social club.
 It was run by a committee and I was the chief coach and the president of the club, but of course, I couldn't spend all my time in every activity and I only went there occasionally.

 Every time somebody's child got picked for some event, or had publicity, this made about ten other parents envious and jealous, especially if they thought their child was as good or better.
 Some people were trying to remove me from being the chief coach because of all this kind of envy and jealousy.
 The club became a hotbed for intrigue and I was very naïve really.
 There was a move to call a special general meeting and I was warned about it and ultimately it came to a showdown.